 Since each type shares so many similar characteristics, it is important to note that the presence of one type can often indicate the presence of additional types.
 For example, someone who is being victimized in the form of forced sexual activity or sexual violence is likely being verbally abused and talked down to as well.

-How do I know if it’s abuse and not just normal struggles in our relationship?
+How do I know if it’s abuse and not just normal struggles?

 While some negative behaviors will be present at one time or another in most relationships or marriages, it is important to be able to distinguish between dysfunction and abuse.
 Dysfunction occurs when the ability to communicate between partners is limited or damaged.
 As previously mentioned, at least half of all couples will experience one violent incident in the life of their relationship.

 Other factors to consider

 Should a woman be experiencing abuse, the most common reaction from bystanders is, “She should leave him!”
 This, however, is inconsiderate of the many reasons why a woman might choose to stay with an abusive husband.
 First and foremost, the woman often still loves her abuser, despite the violent behavior, and truly believes he is capable of changing.

 What can you do?

 So what can you do if you or someone you love is experiencing a marriage like this?
 One of the greatest skills you can use is the ability to listen and let the woman share her heart.
 She may be internally begging for someone to ask how she is.
 She may be ready to spill her story to someone she trusts.
 And she may not be ready to talk but is looking for someone who is willing to listen.

 Be informed of what options she has available to her in her community; help do some digging to find local resources if she lives in another city or state.
 Be willing to go the extra mile – if she asks – but leave the decision making up to her.
 If she wants to get out of her marriage you can help her in divorcing an abusive husband.
 Leaving an abusive spouse can be quite a challenge.